Trauma

 Trauma robs us.
 It robs us from ourselves, blows our lives to pieces, and then banishes those pieces to places where they are very hard to find, let alone put back together.

 Maybe your trauma happened a long time ago, maybe not so long ago.
 Maybe it was once and maybe it was repeated over a lifetime.
-Maybe you locked it all up in a chest in the bottom of your ocean and the last thing you want to do is take a peek in there because it will swallow you up.
+Maybe you locked it all up in a chest in the bottom of your ocean and the last thing you want to do is take a peek in there because it feels like the kraken will swallow you up.

 Whatever it is, you just don’t feel like you are all you.

 Trauma does that.
-It steals you from you.
 It is not fair, or right, or ok in any way.

-Maybe you’re tired of living life like this because trauma is so brutal to carry.
+You need life to be different.
+Maybe you even have the hope that it could be.
+You just know that you’re tired of living like this.
 Your loved ones may be concerned, you may not be showing up to what you need to show up to, maybe you feel angry and sad and lost and scared all the time.
 Maybe you don’t sleep.

 Or maybe you’re pretending that it’s all fine.
 Your pieces are fine.